William Maher author of Ascent from Akeron

-Akeron author William Maher is a writera and director, who’s previous career in VFX saw him working on many comic book adaptations including Mars Attacks!, X-Men, and Batman & Robin.
-Intrigued by the impact of these superhero franchises, Maher started developing the Akeron storyworld a decade ago to explore the notion of a world without superheroes.
+disAuthor William Maher is a writer and director, whose previous career in visual effects saw him working on many comic book adaptations including Mars Attacks!, X-Men, and Batman & Robin.
+Intrigued by the impact of these superhero franchises, Maher started developing the storyworld for Submarine Channel’s interactive comic Ascent from Akeron about a decade ago to explore the notion of a world without superheroes.

 What comics did you read growing up?